Wangari-Joyce/CHIKV_PROJECT/documented_scripts.md

 2. Align the sequences
 3. Create a neighbour joining tree
 4. Load the tree on Tempest to use the results to filter our dataset
-5. remove all sequences without sampling location and dates, those with long stretches of Ns and all outliers
+5. Remove all sequences without sampling location and dates, those with long stretches of Ns and all outliers
 6. Align the sequences together with the Mandera sequences
 7. *Test for recombination -we did not do this*
 8. Run jmodeltest to determine thr best model of nucleotide substitution